korzin/aws-certified-dev-handbook/handbooks/ec2.md

   Used with Provisioned IOPS SSD volumes only.
 The percentage of I/O operations per second (IOPS) delivered of the total IOPS provisioned for an Amazon EBS volume.
 Provisioned IOPS SSD volumes deliver within 10 percent of the provisioned IOPS performance 99.9 percent of the time over a given year.

-###EBS Snapshots
+### EBS Snapshots

+Note that you can't delete a snapshot of the root device of an EBS volume used by a registered AMI.
+You must first deregister the AMI before you can delete the snapshot.

 You can back up the data on your Amazon EBS volumes to Amazon S3 by taking point-in-time snapshots.
 Snapshots are incremental backups, which means that only the blocks on the device that have changed after your most recent snapshot are saved.
 This minimizes the time required to create the snapshot and saves on storage costs by not duplicating data.
 When you delete a snapshot, only the data unique to that snapshot is removed.
 Each snapshot contains all of the information needed to restore your data (from the moment when the snapshot was taken) to a new EBS volume.

 When you create an EBS volume based on a snapshot, the new volume begins as an exact replica of the original volume that was used to create the snapshot.
 The replicated volume loads data lazily in the background so that you can begin using it immediately.
  If you access data that hasn't been loaded yet, the volume immediately downloads the requested data from Amazon S3, and then continues loading the rest of the volume's data in the background.

 Deleting a snapshot of a volume has no effect on the volume.
 Deleting a volume has no effect on the snapshots made from it.